SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 - If the sm24 sub-chunk is ignored, the synthesizer should only attempt to render the first 16 bits of the samples contained within the smpl sub-chunk.

-- If only the sm32 sub-chunk is ignored, the synthesizer should attempt to render both the smpl and sm24 sub-chunks, resulting in a 24-Bit sample.
+- If only the sm32 sub-chunk is ignored, the synthesizer should attempt to render both the smpl and sm24 sub-chunks, resulting in a 24-bit sample.

-- Due to the massive size, unpracticality and compatibility implications of 32-bit samples, use of the sm32 sub-chunk is not recommended!
+- Due to the massive size, unpracticality and compatibility implications of 32-bit samples, use of the sm32 sub-chunk is not recommended, and it may be removed in later drafts!

 * * *